-Every instructor has authority over all students, at all times, in all areas of the school premises, any time students may be on school premises, regardless of whether school is in session or not.
-Students are under the jurisdiction not only of their classroom instructor, but all ISD #518 instructors.
-Students not under the supervision of a teacher or advisor after school are encouraged to leave the building.
+School staff has authority over all students, at all times, in all areas of the school premises, any time students may be on school premises, regardless of whether school is in session or not.
+Students are under the jurisdiction not only of their classroom instructor, but all ISD #518 staff.
+Students not under the supervision of a staff member after school are encouraged to leave the building.